SkylineCommunications/dataminer-docs/develop/TOOLS/TOOQASNMPSimulator/SNMPSchemaReference/Simulation.DefaultDefinitionAttributes.md

 # DefaultDefinitionAttributes element

 This element holds the shared configuration attributes for the definitions.
-By defining the attribute here, they do not have to be specified on every definition, only when their content would deviate.
+When you define the attributes here, you no longer need to specify them on every definition.
+You only need to specify them on a definition if their content deviates.

 ## Parent